Disease Guide ·Boxer Cardiomyopathy ·2026

 Hereditary Condition Coverage

 ARVC is a well-known hereditary condition in Boxers.
-Some policies specifically exclude breed-specific hereditary conditions.
 Confirm your policy covers hereditary and genetic conditions without breed-specific exclusions.
 This is non-negotiable for Boxer owners.

 Red flag · Pre-existing